dgrnbrg/spiral/README.md

 1. Chaining behavior: in Pedestal, the interceptor framework handles chaining behavior, which allows for greater programmatic insight and control.
 In Async Ring, function composition handles chaining behavior, just like in regular Ring.
 1. Compatibility with Ring: in Pedestal, you must either port your Ring middlewares, or deal with the fact that they cannot be paused or migrate threads.
-In Async Ring, all existing Ring middleware is supported.
+In Async Ring, all existing Ring middleware is supported; however, you will get better performance by porting middlewares.

 ## License